Populous: The Beginning: Reception

+Populous: The Beginning played very differently from earlier titles.
+Edge concluded that while the more rigid play format of The Beginning was new to the series, it had the effect of making the result "less show-stopping"; they believed that the game was caught between the god game and RTS genres, and did not excel at either.
+PCGamer subsequently decided the game failed to live up to the previous games in the series.
+The New York Times's J. C. Herz wrote that the twists Populous brought to the RTS formula, as the genre often felt stale and more focused on logistics.
+GamePro's Peter Olafson wrote that Populous was a good game, but also a different one "without a quintessential quality that defined Populous."

 Complaints about the game centered on the difficulty of controlling followers, the simplicity of gameplay, and the tension between game styles.
 The game's AI allowed followers to automatically construct buildings, but this led to problems directing them in the midst of a hectic battle.
 IGN noted that with the player's followers automatically going about daily life, the replay value was lowered even with the multiplayer options.
 Others agreed that the automation rendered gameplay too simple, with no upgrades or serious resource management, a sentiment PC Gamer expressed when they wrote that the missions "become mind-numbingly repetitive".

-Populous: The Beginning played very differently from earlier titles.
-Edge concluded that while the more rigid play format of The Beginning was new to the series, it had the effect of making the result "less show-stopping"; Edge believed that the game was caught between the god game and RTS genres, and did not excel at either.
-PCGamer subsequently decided the game failed to live up to the previous games in the series.
-More charitably, GamePros Peter Olafson wrote: "Populous: The Beginning is not a bad game, in fact a good one; but it's a different game—one without a quintessential quality that defined Populous."
+The game won Best Strategy Game at the 1999 Milia D'Or Awards in Cannes.